cade-vs/perl-data-stacker/README.md

     =CTIME
     =SIZE

 Serialized data represents stacked tree traversal data.
 Each line can be one
 of:

 - "BEGIN HASH"  \\%\[0-9\]+

     It starts with char '%' followed by key+value pairs count.
 Each key and value are printed on separated line.

 - "BEGIN ARRAY"  \\@\[0-9\]+

     It starts with char '@' followed by array entries values count.

 - "BEGIN DATA"  \\=.+

     It represents single line, single string value.
 It can be either hash key value or array element value.

+    NOTE: there is special begin key '-', which represents UTF8 string.
+It is needed for perl utf8 scalars, so Stacker can encode/decode them properly.

 - "HASH KEY"  .+

     Hash keys are special case.
 Their position and purpose is clear, so they do not need designated type chars (as %, @ or =).
+However, to support properly UTF8 keys as perl utf8 scalars, keys also need '=' (for non-utf8 keys) and '-' for utf8 scalar keys.

 "BEGIN HASH" and "BEGIN ARRAY" can be found anywhere where "BEGIN DATA" is expected.